W. O. Bentley

-Walter Owen Bentley, MBE (16 September 1888 – 13 August 1971) was an English engineer who founded Bentley Motors Limited in London.
+Walter Owen Bentley, MBE (16 September 1888 – 13 August 1971) was an English engineer who founded Bentley in London.
 He was a motorcycle and car racer as a young man.
 After making a name for himself as a designer of aircraft and automobile engines, Bentley established his own firm in 1919.
 He built the firm into one of the world's premier luxury and performance auto manufacturers, and led the marque to multiple victories at the 24 Hours of Le Mans.
-After selling his namesake company to Rolls-Royce Limited in 1931, he was employed as a designer for Lagonda, Aston Martin, and Armstrong Siddeley.
+After selling his namesake company to Rolls-Royce in 1931, he was employed as a designer for Lagonda, Aston Martin and Armstrong Siddeley.

-He was known as "W. O." without any need to add the word Bentley.

 Early life

-Walter Owen Bentley, was born September 16, 1888 in Hampstead, London, he was the youngest of his parents' nine children.
-His father Alfred Bentley was a retired businessman and his mother Emily (née Waterhouse) was an Adelaide-born woman.
-As the son of a prosperous family he was privately educated at Clifton College in Bristol from 1902 until 1905, when at the age of 16 he left to start work as an apprentice engineer with the Great Northern Railway at Doncaster in Yorkshire.
+Bentley was born on 16 September 1888, in Hampstead, London.
+He was the youngest of nine children.
+His father Alfred Bentley was a retired businessman and his mother Emily (née Waterhouse), daughter of T. G. Waterhouse, was born in Adelaide, Australia.
+As the son of a prosperous family he was privately educated at Clifton College in Bristol from 1902 until 1905, when at the age of 16 he left to start work as an apprentice engineer with the Great Northern Railway at Doncaster Works.

 Locomotives

-The premium five-year apprenticeship with Great Northern, which cost his father £75, taught W.O. to design complex railway machinery and also gave him practical experience in the technical procedures to cast, manufacture, and build it.
+The five-year premium apprenticeship with the Great Northern, which cost his father £75, taught Bentley to design complex railway machinery and also gave him practical experience in the technical procedures to cast, manufacture, and build it.
 He later recalled: "The sight of one of Patrick Stirling's eight-foot singles could move me profoundly."
-While with Great Northern, he came close to realizing his childhood ambition to drive one of their Atlantic express locomotives, when at the end of his apprenticeship he acquired footplate experience as a second fireman on main-line expresses.
+While with the Great Northern, he came close to realising his childhood ambition to drive one of their Atlantic express locomotives, when at the end of his apprenticeship he acquired footplate experience as a second fireman on main-line expresses.
 "My longest day", he said, "was London to Leeds and back, on the return journey doing Wakefield to King's Cross non-stop for 175 miles.
 This was a total day's run of 400 miles, entailing a consumption of about seven tons of coal, every pound of it to be shovelled.
 Not a bad day's exercise."
 He completed his apprenticeship in the summer of 1910 but decided that the railways did not offer him enough scope for a satisfying career.